klynicol/Apps-Script-Optimizations/README.md

 # Apps-Script-Optimizations
-Optimizations of a good Apps Script "Load List" done for Marination Mobile to boost productivity
+Optimizations of a Google Apps Script "Load List" done for Marination Mobile to boost productivity